-Nesting is a fairly new form of parenting arrangement that allows the children to stay in the family home while the parents take turns as the primary caretakers.
+Nesting is a form of parenting arrangement that allows the children to stay in the family home while the parents take turns as the primary caretakers.
 One week one parent will live in the family home, the next the other parent takes over.

 This arrangement does not work for every couple going through a divorce.
 Those who are considering such an arrangement should ask themselves these two questions first: is communication an issue and is the divorce contentious?